chrismalcolm/jspec/README.md

 I am open to any suggestions on how this project can be improved.
 The process for contributing would be creating a PR and having it reviewed and merged by @chrismalcolm.
 Please add your name and email to the `CONTRIBUTORS.txt` file when contributing.

 ## Unit testing
 The aim of this project is for code to be fully unit testable with 100% coverage for the main modules **scanner**, **entity** and **matcher**.
 The command-line helpers **parse** and **check** are also included in the unit tests, but there is no requirement for these to be included in the coverage report.
+To view the unit test suite, use the link [here](https://github.com/chrismalcolm/jspec/tree/main/test/).
 The `coverage` module is used when running unit tests, to get a report on the coverage of the tests.
-If you do not have coverage installed, run `pip install coverage` and a local dependency.
+If you do not have coverage installed, run `pip install coverage`.
+The Github code coverage for this repo is set only to pass if the test coverage is 100% for the modules **scanner**, **entity** and **matcher**.

 ```bash
 # Run the unit test suite